riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 I am copying the folder _Team_Kanaloa_ to the _my_container_ container and it will be copied to my _/home_ directory.

-Within your docker contianer at the home directory you can check that the file is there by typing.
+Within your docker containner at the home directory you can check that the file is there by typing.

 	ls